Foucault's Pendulum: Plot

-In the 1970s in Milan, Casaubon, who as a student had participated in the 1968 Italian uprisings, is studying the Knights Templar when he meets Belbo and his colleague Diotallevi.
+In the 1970s in Milan, Casaubon, who as a student had participated in the 1968 Italian uprisings, is studying the Knights Templar for his thesis when he meets Belbo and his colleague Diotallevi.
 The former works as an editor in a publishing house and invites Casaubon to review a manuscript about the Templars.
-The manuscript, by Colonel Ardenti, claims he discovered a secret plan of the Templars to take over the world.
+The manuscript, by Colonel Ardenti, claims he discovered a secret plan of the Templars to take over the world, basing it on a mysterious note written in an ancient code as the focus of the discovery.
 Ardenti mysteriously vanishes after meeting with Belbo and Casaubon; Casaubon then moves to Brazil to pursue a relationship with a woman named Amparo and meets Agliè, an elderly man who implies he is the mystical Comte de Saint-Germain.
-Casaubon's relationship with Amparo falls apart after attending an Umbanda rite, and he returns to Milan, where he is hired by Belbo's employer, Mr. Garamond, (Note: The novel's character "Mr. Garamond" is a reference to French publisher Claude Garamond.) as a researcher.
-Casaubon learns that in addition to a respected publishing house, Garamond also owns Manutius, a vanity publisher that charges incompetent authors large sums to print their work.
-(Note: The name of the fictional publishing house (Manuzio) is rendered Manutius in the English translation; it is a reference to the 15th century printer Aldus Manutius.)
+Casaubon's relationship with Amparo falls apart after attending an Umbanda rite due to her loss of personal control over herself during the rite, and he returns to Milan, where he is hired by Belbo's employer, Mr. Garamond, (Note: The novel's character "Mr. Garamond" is a reference to the Garamond typeface that was derived from one cut for the 15th century Venetian printer Aldus Manutius.) as a researcher.
+Casaubon learns that in addition to a respected publishing house, Garamond also owns Manutius, a vanity publisher that charges incompetent authors large sums to print their work and feed their egos in the process.
+(Note: The name of the fictional publishing house (Manuzio) is rendered Manutius in the English translation; it is a reference to the 15th century Venetian printer Aldus Manutius.)
 Garamond has the idea to begin two lines of occult books, one for serious publishing and the other to be published by Manutius to attract more vanity authors.
 Agliè, now also in Milan, becomes a consultant to Garamond.
 Belbo grows jealous of Agliè's ability to charm Belbo's former mistress Lorenza.
+Casaubon enters into a relationship with a woman named Lia, who nicknames him "Pow" to reflect the power of their intimate connection.

 Belbo, Diotallevi, and Casaubon become submerged in occult manuscripts that draw flimsy connections between historical events, and soon have the idea to develop their own as a game.
-Using Belbo's personal computer "Abulafia" and Ardenti's manuscript as a foundation, the three create what they call "The Plan" using a program that rearranges text at random.
-The Plan eventually becomes an intricate web of conspiracy theories about the Templars and their goal to reshape the world using "telluric currents", which are focused at the Foucault pendulum.
+Using Belbo's personal computer "Abulafia" and Ardenti's manuscript as a foundation, the three create what they call "The Plan" using a program that rearranges pre-typed sentences at random to suggest ideas.
+The Plan eventually becomes an intricate web of conspiracy theories about the Templars and their goal to reshape the world using "telluric currents", whose focal point can be determined using the Foucault pendulum and a unique map.
 In addition to numerous other historical organizations apparently involved in The Plan, the three invent a fictional secret society, the Tres (Templi Resurgentes Equites Synarchici, Latin for "the Resurgent Synarchic Knights of the Temple").